 - Unassigned - Available licenses that are not yet assigned to users.
 This number will be populated if the app API provides this data or the total licenses was entered manually.

 - In the Annual cost per license column, enter your license cost.
 Learn more about entering license cost in this article.

 - The License cost benchmark column shows you a comparison of the price you are paying per license to the prices similar companies pay using anonymized market data, read more about it in this article.

 - Under the Total Cost column, see how much you spend on all active, inactive, and unassigned licenses.

-- Hovering over an application will also discover the Expand button that will open all different types of licenses and present the details per type if those exist.
+- Hovering over an application will also discover the Expand button that will open all different license types and present the details per type.

 Recommendations tabHere you will find a collection of actionable recommendations that will help you optimize your license utilization and save on SaaS spending.

 Our recommendations are based on feature-level usage and are carefully curated to help you identify the most relevant cost savings opportunities.

 Read more about it in the Recommendation article.